 Honorable Mentions

-Grand Rapids offers disc golfers plenty of diverse courses close to the city limits and consequently enjoys a lively tournament and league scene.
-Whether you are interested in playing a casually, or want to test your skills against the best, the city has disc golf events nearly every weekend between the months of May and September.
+With all these courses, it should come as no surprise that Grand Rapids enjoys a lively tournament and league scene.
+There are disc golf events nearly every weekend from May through September.
 Casual leagues run every night in the summer through Grand Rapids Disc Golfers United, and getting involved is as easy as showing up.
 Solo players and newbies are always welcome, making these events a great way to meet new people and enjoy the great outdoors.